jonnor/embeddedml/README.md

 * Demo/announce of emtrees
 * Supervised machine learning on microcontroller: Data collection and labeling (ex using ESP8266)
 * Feature engineering/processing with MicroFlo

+Ideas

+* Machine learning for microcontroller/DSP engineers.
+Using ML tools/workflows to tune/tweak paramters of DSP chain and evaluate results